NETFav/Number-Race/README.md

 How to Install :

 🟢 Simply click the "Number Race.apk".</br>
-🟢 Click the three dots and click "Download".
+🟢 Click the three dots and click "Download".</br>
-🟢 Wait for a minute, it should be download within a seconds, it may vary depends on your network speed and area.
+🟢 Wait for a minute, it should be download within a seconds, it may vary depends on your network speed and area.</br>
-🟢 After successfull download, go to your "File" and go to your download, the apk should be place there.
+🟢 After successfull download, go to your "File" and go to your download, the apk should be place there.</br>
-🟢 If you already find it, click and install it from your device.
+🟢 If you already find it, click and install it from your device.</br>
-🟢 The game should appear in your screen.
+🟢 The game should appear in your screen.</br>

 How to Play :